Old Habits

 are the hardest to get across

-but maybe if you make it
+but if you make it you might

-you might get to know your own mind
+get to know your own mind

 old habits, they’re always on your shoulder

-when I was just a child
+when I was just a boy

 my mamma read me stories